-The emission sources at the California Coast Lease include oil and gas wells and their associated cellars, oil/water/gas separation equipment, tanks, sumps and fugitive emission components, such as process-line valves and flanges.
-Section 4.0 of the permit provides the District's engineering analysis of these emission sources.
-Section 5.0 of the permit describes the allowable emissions from each permitted emissions unit and also lists the potential emissions from non-permitted emission units.
+The emissions from the Pinal Lease include oil and gas wells and their associated cellars, oil/water/gas separation equipment, tanks, sumps and fugitive emission components, such as process-line valves and flanges.
+Section 4 of the permit provides the District's engineering analysis of these emission sources.
+Section 5 of the permit describes the allowable emissions from each permitted emissions unit and also lists the potential emissions from non-permitted emission units.